aram-miquel/MDSwift/README.md

 $ ink -m "*Hello World*"
 ```

-You can of course also build your own command line tools that utilizes Ink in more advanced ways by importing it as a package.
+You can of course also build your own command line tools that utilizes MDSwift in more advanced ways by importing it as a package.

 ## Markdown syntax supported

-Ink supports the following Markdown features:
+MDSwift supports the following Markdown features:

 - Headings (H1 - H6), using leading pound signs, for example `## H2`.
 - Italic text, by surrounding a piece of text with either an asterisk (`*`), or an underscore (`_`).
 For example `*Italic text*`.